 Distributing to other provinces

 We are authorized to enter into agreements with other provinces and their designated classification authorities.
-Through administrative agreements, we provide some classification services for Manitoba, Saskatchewan and Ontario.
+Through administrative agreements, we provide some classification services for Manitoba, Saskatchewan.

 Read the Motion Picture Act, section 12.3.

 The rules in Ontario:

 The Government of Ontario no longer requires the licensing of film exhibitors, retailers, and distributors in Ontario.
 Classifications are also no longer required for films publicly exhibited in Ontario.
 Instead, exhibitors will be required to provide information to the public about a film’s content in advance of exhibition.
 You must not use our classifications, ratings, advisories, or decision summaries to meet your obligations to provide information about a film’s content.

 For questions about film classification in Ontario, please contact the Ministry of Government and Consumer Services by email at CPOLicensing@ontario.ca.

 Our film classifications, including ratings, advisories, and decision summaries are copyright protected and may only be used for a commercial purpose with our written permission.
 The unauthorized use of our copyright material may result in legal action under the Copyright Act.
 That also means that if we classify a film or trailer for distribution to a theatre in Manitoba, Saskatchewan, or BC, that classification is strictly limited to those provinces and must not be used for distribution to theatres outside these provinces, including Ontario.